Data Up to Date as of:

-Alcohol Use and Cancer.
+- Alcohol Use and Cancer.
 American Cancer Society.

 - Publications & Multimedia – NIAAA resources on alcohol consumption and alcohol-related problems.
 National Institute on Alcohol Abuse and Alcoholism.

-  - Unhealthy Alcohol Use in Adolescents and Adults: Screening and Behavioral Counseling Interventions in Primary Care.
+- Unhealthy Alcohol Use in Adolescents and Adults: Screening and Behavioral Counseling Interventions.
 U.S. Preventive Services Task Force.

 - Alcohol abuse in cancer patients: a shadow side in the oncological field and research.
 Glasdam S, Oye C. Med Health Care Philos.
 2013;17(3):437-46.